Cognitive Approach Strengths And Weaknesses

 The Cognitive Approach: Strengths and Weaknesses of a Powerful Perspective

 The cognitive approach in psychology is a dominant perspective, focusing on internal mental processes like memory, attention, language, problem-solving, and decision-making.
 It emphasizes how our thoughts, beliefs, and perceptions shape our understanding of the world and influence our behavior.
-While incredibly influential in understanding human behavior, the cognitive approach is not without its limitations.
-This article delves into the significant strengths and weaknesses of the cognitive approach, providing a balanced and comprehensive overview.
+So while incredibly influential in understanding human behavior, the cognitive approach is not without its limitations.
+This article looks at the significant strengths and weaknesses of the cognitive approach, providing a balanced and comprehensive overview.

 Strengths of the Cognitive Approach